PlexSheep/steckrs/README.md

 ### Plugins

-Plugins are self-contained datastructures that implement functionality for extension points.
+Plugins are self-contained data structures that implement functionality for extension points.
 Each plugin:
 - Has a unique identifier
 - Can be enabled or disabled at runtime
 - Can register multiple hooks to different extension points